mhweiner/CordovaiOSKeyboardPlugin/README.md

 ```

-# Notes
+* If you wish to remove the Previous, Next and Done buttons, there is another plugin available for that.
+Currently,

-* At the time of this writing there is no Apple documented way to remove the Previous, Next, and
+there is no documented way to do this.
-Done buttons.

 # License